-British swimmer to brave sharks, storms in Atlantic crossing
+British swimmer to brave sharks and heavy weather in Atlantic crossing

 Hooper, who is 6 feet (1.8 m) tall, may have to swim through heavy seas, as well as shark breeding grounds close to Brazil.

+"Together we're going to show that nothing is impossible," he told Reuters before his departure.

+"I'm a little bit nervous, I'm a human being.
+I have a few fears hanging around, like I don't want to let my team down or my daughter, let alone my charities and my followers," he added.

-Hooper has had a lifelong passion for swimming since nearly drowning aged 5, and said he first conceived of the Atlantic challenge while battling depression in later life.
+Hooper has had a lifelong passion for swimming since nearly drowning at the age of five.
+He said he first conceived of the Atlantic challenge while battling depression in later life.

-In particularly risky zones he will wear a camouflage wetsuit and use cans of rotting shark cartilage that are supposed to act as a natural repellent.
+In particularly risky zones, he will wear a camouflage wetsuit and use cans of rotting shark cartilage that are supposed to act as a natural repellent.

-He aims to swim up to 12 hours a day in two sessions and then rest on board one of two support vessels sailing alongside him.
-These have been loaded with water, ration packs - and bottles of vinegar for jellyfish stings.
+He aims to swim up to 12 hours a day in two sessions and then rest on board one of the two support vessels sailing alongside him with nine crew members and an English Mastiff named Tank.

+The boats have been loaded with water, ration packs, bottles of vinegar for jellyfish stings - and a Christmas tree.

-To ward off the inevitable fatigue and dips in morale, Hooper said he will think about his daughter but also bear in mind the exploits explorers like Ranulph Fiennes, who crossed the Antarctic unsupported on foot, and is backing the mission.
+To ward off the inevitable fatigue and dips in morale, Hooper said he will think about his daughter but also bear in mind the exploits of explorers like Ranulph Fiennes, who crossed the Antarctic unsupported on foot, and is backing the mission.

 "I will need to draw on their stories as this is bound to drive me to the edge," said Hooper.